 Dataplot does not natively support reading or writing to Excel format files.
 The READ EXCEL command works as follows

-Also, Dataplot will not search for the Excel file in the Dataplot auxiliary files directories as it does for the READ for ASCII files.
-Note: The 2020/05 version of Dataplot now supports specifying the first and last rows of the Excel file to read with the following commands
+Dataplot does not search for the Excel file in the Dataplot auxiliary files directories as it does for the READ for ASCII files.
+It also does not check for all lower case or all upper case versions of the file name.
+You need to enter the case sensitive version of the file name and include the full path name if the Excel file is not in the currrent directory.

 To reset the default of a header line, enter the command